arzwa/wgd/README.md

 ## Introduction

 Whole genome duplication (WGD), a long-known important evolutionary force for eukaryotes, leaves its unique footprints on genome in various aspects, including the explosion of massive gene duplicates, the preservation of syntenic blocks, the burst of reconciled duplication events on certain branches in the concerned phylogenetic tree, the increase of chromosome numbers and et al. `wgd` is the program enabling users to recover such imprinting by means of deciphering the Ks distribution and synteny.
-We provide an exemplified workflow practice of how to detect such “WGD signature” from a given genomic dataset.
-The data required include the CDS (coding sequence) files and GFF (General Feature Format) files.
-The CDS and GFF files used in this tutorial are downloaded from [PLAZA](https://bioinformatics.psb.ugent.be/plaza/versions/plaza_v4_5_dicots/download/).
-The command lines of each step are given and explained with some reminders.
-We start from the installation step.
+We provide an exemplified workflow practice of how to detect such “WGD signature” from a given genomic dataset.We divide the practice into four steps: Step1 Installation, Step2 Data Collection and Preparation, Step3 Construction of Ks Distribution and Step4 Syntenic Analysis.

-## Installation
+## Step1 Installation

 To install `wgd` in a virtual environment, the following command lines could be used.